OUTLINE

 Once your account strategist has a working test page…

-She/he can begin implementing the UI upon which your teams agreed in section I!
+She/he can begin implementing the UI upon which your teams agreed in I. Initial Set Up!

 V. Launch